digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-51.md

 * Meet with Simon and Claudio to discuss progress of FMI3 clocks model.
 * Returned to look at ToolWrapper solution for VDMJ.

+#### Jim Woodcock
+* Led the development of a proposal to D-RiSQ and DSTL on verified computation.
+* Started work on a publication on uncertainty work.

 ## Sub-projects status